RayHightower/RayHightower.com/_posts/2022-05-23-showbiz-advertising-real-estate.markdown

 ### Leveraging Expertise Beyond Real Estate

-One point I really enjoyed: Through his real estate journey, Matt earned enough time and money to re-invest in the artistic world he loved in his youth, Broadway productions.
+One point I really enjoyed: Through his real estate journey, Matt earned enough time and money to re-invest in the artistic world he loved in his youth, Broadway.
 He was an early investor in the play _Hamilton_, which went on to become an amazing success.
 Many stage productions are structured as limited partnerships which are similar in form to real estate syndications.

 Therefore, after spending [10,000 hours](/blog/2012/09/03/10000-hours-of-practice/) learning real estate syndication, Matt is well-suited to invest in Broadway plays.
 Transferrable learning is a wonderful thing!